Hyle-org/hyle/CONTRIBUTING.md

 **We do not provide financial rewards for contributions.**

-The exception is hackathons: [find all of these issues in our Hackathons repository](https://github.com/Hyle-org/hackathons) and they are usually tagged for a specific event.
-Most of these hackathons are done through [OnlyDust](https://app.onlydust.com/discover).
+The exception is online hackathons with OnlyDust: [find all of these issues in our Hackathons repository](https://github.com/Hyle-org/hackathons) and they are usually tagged for a specific event.

 ## **Guidelines**